Design

 Home

-Displays information about all the items in the folder selected in the Script tree.
+Displays information about all the items in the folder selected in the Design Assets pane.
+For example: item name, author, and last modification date.

-For example: script name, associated codeless test or unit, and author.
+• For scripts, the associated codeless test or unit.

-To open the Home page when viewing a specific script, click the home button in the Script tree pane.
+To open the Home page when viewing a specific script or function, click the Home button in the Design Assets pane.

-• Add a new folder or script.
-See Prepare to create a script.
+• Add a new folder, script, function, or custom object.
+See Prepare to create a script, Create a custom function, and Use custom objects.

 • Search or filter the display.